How to disable Ipv6 on Ubuntu, Linux Mint, Debian

 Does your system support ipv6 ?

-Disable ipv6 if its not supported
+Problems if ipv6 not supported

 So if ipv6 is not supported on your network infrastructure, it might be useful to disable it all together.
-Why ?
 It can cause issues like delayed domain lookups, un-necessary attempts to connect to ipv6 addresses causing delay in network connection etc.

 I did come across some problems like that.
 The apt-get command occasionally tries to connect to ipv6 addresses and fails and then retries an ipv4 address.
 Take a look at this output